anthonyrisinger/riprompt/README.md

 ### Example: Dynamic Content Generation

 PSF can be used to generate varied descriptions of the same scenario.
-Here's an example showing how PSF strings can dramatically alter AI-generated content:
+Here's an example showing how PSF strings can dramatically alter AI-generated content (Claude):

 ---